Guides’ Tech Tips

 Read MORE

-Staying Warm for Winter Sports
+How to Stay Warm for Winter Activities

-It’s officially winter now, and many people are eager to get outside to enjoy the beautiful winter scenery, either by skiing, ice climbing, or just hiking.
+January 6, 2023 fmg-adminAlpine & Ice Climbing Fundamentals Fridays Guides' Tech TipsIt is officially winter now, and many people are eager to get outside to enjoy the beautiful winter scenery.
 No matter the activity, staying warm is essential to an enjoyable outing.
 With a little bit of planning and diligence we can turn what could have been a cold, miserable day into a fun, memorable experience.
-By following a few basic principles, we can begin to develop good habits which will help keep us warm while out ice climbing or enjoying any cold weather activity.
-For this blog I’m going to talk about ice climbing, but again these principles work no matter what cold weather activity you are doing.
+By following a few basic principles, we can begin to develop good habits which will help keep us warm while enjoying any cold weather activity.
+This post focuses on ice climbing, but these principles work for any cold weather activity.

 To keep it simple and easy to remember, I’ve broken it down into three principles or guidelines: